 Talking to people about what you are going through can help, think carefully about who you tell about your diagnosis.

 Ask yourself why you want to tell them and think of the potential consequences, for example if they tell someone else.
 If you decide to tell them, think about how you will answer any questions they might ask, such as ‘How did you get it?’
 “When did you get it?”

 You may find it beneficial meeting or speaking with other people who are living with HIV.

-Kernow Positive Support provide Wellness Groups for which information can be found here.
-Alternatively you can call our helpline on 01208 264 866 where someone who is living with HIV will be there to answer any queries or concerns you may have.
+Our helpline on 01208 264 866 is staffed by someone who is living with HIV who will be there to answer any queries or concerns you may have.